 I’ve included affiliate links to the products we liked, or similar, but of course, if you can find some of these used you’ll save a ton.
 I’d recommend getting a new car seat, pack n play, and stroller if you plan to have multiple kids, as it seems like the normal-priced baby items are only designed to go last for 2-3 kids.

 Bowls that claim they won’t spill—they will spill.
 Toddlers are geniuses at spilling things.

 What to Expect the First Year—there are one million copies of this in the universe already.
 Get a used one.
 Or just talk to another mom.

 I found I did not get a ton of use out of my Bumpo seat or doorway jumper.
 Didn’t need a video monitor.
 Didn’t need a Scandinavian snot sucker.
-Sophie the Giraffe is not worth $20.
+Sophie the Giraffe is not worth the price IMO.
 Wouldn’t get a diaper pail that doesn’t use regular trash bags.
 Or anything really gimmicky or trendy unless you are trying solutions for a specific problem.